 The eye undergoes many changes during systemic disease due to its hypersensitivity to external factors and conditions.
 Among these, the most common ocular finding is uveitis.
-Ophthalmic examination in conjunction with routine physical examination of the dog allows earlier and more accurate diagnosis of systemic problems and more effective evaluation of treatment.
+Ophthalmic examination, when performed alongside routine physical examination, enables earlier and more accurate diagnosis of systemic diseases, as well as a more effective assessment of treatment efficacy.